microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/06-PuttingItTogether.md

 In this workshop, you have covered deploying and configuring a secure, performant, and highly available solution with Azure SQL.
 The end of this Module contains several helpful references you can use in these exercises and in production.

 In the final activity, we’ll validate your Azure SQL expertise with a challenging problem-solution exercise.
-We’ll then broaden your horizons to the many other opportunities and resources for personal and corporate growth that Azure offers.

-This module can be used stand-alone, and does not require any prerequisites other than a laptop and a place to take notes (OneNote, Paint, PowerPoint, Visio, etc.).
+This module can be used stand-alone and does not require any prerequisites other than a laptop and a place to take notes (OneNote, Paint, PowerPoint, Visio, etc.).
 You may also just use a whiteboard or paper for your design.

 There are many elements in a single solution, and in this module you'll learn how to take the business scenario and determine the best resources and processes to use to satisfy the requirements while considering the constraints within the scenario.